Data standardization for robust lip sync: EXPERIMENTS

 For evaluation, we follow \cite{perfectMatch} to extract audio and visual features from every 0.2s segment with a stride of 0.04s.
 Then, we calculate the cosine similarity between each visual feature and each audio feature within a $\pm 15$ frame window, and we determine the offset providing the min distance.
 If the determined offset is within $\pm 1$ frame of the GT offset, it is correct.

-The evaluation results are listed in Tab.\ref{tab:lipsyncacc}.
+The evaluation results are listed in Tab.~\ref{tab:lipsyncacc}.
 With less data, models trained with synthesized images outperform those trained with raw face tracks.
 Further, models trained with RGBD images yield better results.
-This may be the case because depth information makes 3D lip motions more distinct, see Fig.\ref{fig:illustration}.
+This may be the case because depth information makes 3D lip motions more distinct, see Fig.~\ref{fig:illustration}.
 Particularly, models trained with E-Net estimated expressions consistently outperform others, suggesting that improved lip motion description may directly benefit lip sync.

-For the ASD task, we directly apply the most effective lip-sync models to the ASW \cite{ASW2021} test split.
-Following \cite{ASW2021}, an AV pair with a distance greater than a threshold is identified as being active.
-In our case, the pipeline preprocesses face tracks to produce synthesized images, and to increase robustness, cosine similarities are averaged across 15 frames \cite{perfectMatch}.
-Results in Tab.\ref{tab:asdperformance} reveal that lip sync models exhibit great generalizability by matching the strong baseline \cite{ASW2021} in all metrics, including average precision (AP), the area under the receiver operating characteristic (AUROC), and equal error rate (EER).
+In the ASD task, effective lip-sync models are directly applied to ASW's test split \cite{ASW2021} without training or finetuning on ASW.
+Following \cite{ASW2021}, an AV pair exceeding a threshold distance is deemed active.
+Our pipeline preprocesses face tracks, synthesizes images, and averages cosine similarities across 15 frames for robustness as suggested in \cite{perfectMatch}.
+Results in Tab.~\ref{tab:asdperformance} reveal that lip-sync models exhibit great generalizability by matching the strong baseline \cite{ASW2021} in all metrics, including average precision (AP), the area under the receiver operating characteristic (AUROC), and equal error rate (EER).
+This evaluation is challenging as our models are evaluated across datasets and trained with less data.